MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-taskbar.md

 The notification area is located at the far right end of the taskbar and includes icons for current notifications and the system clock.

-If this setting is enabled, Notifications and Action Center is not displayed in the notification area.
-The user will be able to read notifications when they appear, but they won’t be able to review any notifications they miss.
+- If this setting is enabled, Notifications and Action Center is not displayed in the notification area.
+The user will be able to read notifications when they appear, but they won't be able to review any notifications they miss.

-If you disable or do not configure this policy setting, Notification and Security and Maintenance will be displayed on the taskbar.
+- If you disable or do not configure this policy setting, Notification and Security and Maintenance will be displayed on the taskbar.

 A reboot is required for this policy setting to take effect.
 <!-- DisableNotificationCenter-Description-End -->